 - Run quarterly presentations with department heads.
 Ask various department heads to share their successes and failures for each quarter.

 - Schedule one-on-ones or small team huddles.
-Get together with your members over Zoom and discuss how the project they’re working on furthers overall business goals.
+Get together with your members over Google Meet and discuss how the project they’re working on furthers overall business goals.

 If your company has both remote and on-site workers, it’s crucial to make sure remote employees have access to the same opportunities as everyone else.